 This desk-based assessment has established that the evidence contained within the North Yorkshire HER and from other sources indicates the high potential for the presence of archaeological remains within the site boundary.
-It is recommended that potential future development should seek to minimise the potential impact on buried archaeological deposits and a carefully considered mitigation strategy should be agreed through consultation with North Yorkshire's Archaeological Officer.
-All groundwork intrusive explorations will be subject to Scheduled Monument Consent.
+It is recommended that potential future development should seek to minimise the potential impact on buried archaeological deposits and a carefully considered mitigation strategy should be agreed through consultation with North Yorkshire's Archaeological Officer and Historic England.
+All ground intrusive explorations will be subject to Scheduled Monument Consent.